Highland Games

 History of Spokane Scottish Highland Games

 Over 900 years ago, Scottish King Malcolm Canmore devised the first Scottish Games.
-In that tradition, the Inland Northwest has celebrated its heritage through a festival, tattoo or Highland Games since 1959.
-That was the year of the first Scottish Festival held in Coeur d'Alene, ID, to coincide with the annual Scottish Picnic held in the area every summer since 1935.
+In that tradition, the Inland Northwest has celebrated its heritage through a festival, tattoo, or Highland Games since 1959.
+That was the year of the first Scottish festival held in Coeur d'Alene, ID, to coincide with the annual Scottish Picnic held in the area every summer since 1935.

 Picture